 The ASUS VivoBook 15 is decent for school use.
-It has a 15.6 inch screen that provides enough space for light multitasking and gets bright enough for use in most indoor settings.
+It has a 15.6-inch screen that provides enough space for light multitasking and gets bright enough for use in most indoor settings.
 The touchpad tracks well, the webcam's video quality is adequate, and the keyboard is spacious but can be tiring to type on for extended periods.
 Although it's a compact laptop that's easy to carry around, its battery doesn't last long enough to get through a typical school day, and it doesn't support charging over USB-C, so you'll have to bring the proprietary charger with you.

 The ASUS VivoBook 15 is mediocre for gaming.
 It's only available with power-efficient Intel 11th Gen processors with integrated or entry-level dedicated GPUs, which aren't powerful enough to handle graphically demanding games.
 You can play some older or lighter titles on models with a Core i5, i7, or an NVIDIA GPU, but you'll have to play at low settings to get smooth gameplay.
 While its OLED panel is great for game immersion, it has a basic 60Hz refresh and lacks VRR support to reduce screen tearing.

 The ASUS VivoBook 15 is decent for media consumption.
 It has an OLED panel that displays deep blacks, making it fantastic for dark room viewing, and it supports a wide color gamut for HDR content.
 The speakers get acceptably loud and sound good overall; however, they aren't ideal for listening to music as they lack bass.
-Unfortunately, even though it's a thin and light device that's easy to carry around, its battery lasts less than 5 hours of video playback, so you'll have to bring the charger with you.
+Unfortunately, even though it's a thin and light device that's easy to carry around, its battery lasts less than five hours of video playback, so you'll have to bring the charger with you.

 The ASUS VivoBook 15 is good as a workstation.
 Its Intel 11th Gen CPU can handle some moderately heavy workloads; however, its integrated graphics and entry-level NVIDIA dedicated GPU aren't powerful enough for graphically demanding tasks like video editing or 3D animation.
 On the upside, it doesn't throttle much under load, its storage drive is fast, and you can easily access the internals for repairs and upgrades.

 The ASUS VivoBook 15 is decent for business use.
 It's a very portable thin and light laptop available with Intel 11th Gen CPUs, which are more than capable of handling tasks like text formatting, web browsing, spreadsheets, and presentations.
 The webcam's video quality is adequate for video calls, the touchpad is responsive, and the keyboard is spacious but can be tiring to type on for extended periods.
-Unfortunately, its battery lasts less than 7 hours of light productivity, and you can't use its USB-C port to charge the laptop or output a video signal to an external display.
+Unfortunately, its battery lasts less than seven hours of light productivity, and you can't use its USB-C port to charge the laptop or output a video signal to an external display.

 The ASUS VivoBook 15 K513 has a simple, basic-looking design, with just some bright green accent color around the Enter key to give it a slight gamer flair.
 On the bottom, you can find the speakers near the front and the exhaust vents near the back.
 The bezels are relatively thin on three sides, but the bottom chin is thicker and has the ASUS VivoBook branding in the middle.
 It's available in three color schemes: Indie Black, Transparent Silver, and Hearty Gold.